The movie Safe from an MCS perspective

 Carol is visibly thinner at the end, which is common, but it is rare that someone gets lesions on their face.

-When the movie came out it generated controversy within the MCS community.
+When the film came out it generated controversy within the MCS community.
 Some people liked it, most hated it.
 Some saw it as supportive of the MCS struggle while others pointed to the parts that could be interpreted as meaning MCS is a psychological illness.

 Why was Carol chosen to be such a passive, apathetic character living a joyless empty life?
 It is easy for a viewer to write off someone like Carol as being anxious, neurotic and having panic attacks and thereby labelling MCS as a psychiatric illness.